 Each project is planned according to your needs and preferences.
 Whether the outcome is a full classification design or a feasibility study, we pay special attention to careful project planning.

-The engineering process descriptions and project phases below are just examples of how a project can be structured.
+The offshore engineering process descriptions and project phases below are just examples of how a project can be structured.
 This means that they describe a typical project.
 However, each project is different, and the goals and scope of your project may not match these.

 Our research and development (R&D) function has carried out more than 670 application studies exploring various markets, project feasibility, product applicability, machineries and systems.
 These also serve as an excellent basis for developing state-of-the-art concepts.